 Problem Description

 Because the events has started to attract more visitors, the client fears that it has become impossible to manage everything without a proper software solution.
 It takes a long time to go through a list of names in order to determine whether someone has registered in advance or not.
 This keeps up the line.
+The company listens to the feedback or complaints from its visitors.
+The following issues needs to be addressed:

-Visitors are also complaining that they find it difficult figuring out which camping spot they rented.
+Visitors may find it difficult figuring out which camping spot they rented.

-They’ve received complaints from visitors who wanted more information in advance about the event.
+Visitors could not find information in advance about the event.
 Apparently, flyers and social media does not provide enough information.

 There has been times were false cash was accepted by mistake.
 Because the lines at the food and drink stalls are long, it’s hard to keep track of what perks people have paid for.
 Phone chargers that were rented were rarely returned, and it’s difficult to keep track of which stalls are making more profits, in order to help make better plans for future events.